 Failure-to-Yield Accident Lawyer in Midland, TX

 Many crashes in Midland, Texas are caused by drivers’ failure to yield the right of way.
 A failure-to-yield accident can leave you in agonizing pain and facing crippling medical bills.
-If you’ve been injured in a failure-to-yield accident, the Midland, Texas car accident lawyers at Herrman & Herrman are here to help.
+If you’ve been injured in a failure-to-yield accident, our Failure-to-Yield Accident Lawyer at Herrman & Herrman is here to help.

 Our attorneys have more than 100 years of combined legal experience, and we are committed to using that knowledge and training to help everyday Texans seek full compensation after serious accidents caused by others.
 Our clients have recovered millions of dollars to rebuild their lives.
 Our track record and dedication to our clients have also earned us widespread recognition, including membership in the Multi-Million Dollar Advocates Forum, an invitation-only group of lawyers who’ve won multi-million dollar judgments on behalf of their clients.